To work in Alberta’s cannabis industry you must be an AGLC approved Qualified Cannabis Worker (QCW) by completing both of the following:

 - if you were not born in Canada, provide a copy of Certificate of Canadian Citizenship or immigration documents such as a permanent resident card, landed immigrant document or current work/study permit

 AGLC does not cover the cost of criminal records checks.
-A criminal records check is not required if you have already completed the Personal Disclosure Cannabis Retailer.

 Return the completed package to: